SmitaRath/Rent-a-Ride/README.md

 # Rent-A-Ride

-Rent-a-Ride is an online platform for renters to book a car posted by individual car owners, which eases the renting process by minimizing the cost, complexity and overhead of renting
+Rent-a-Ride is an online platform for renters to book a car posted by individual car owners, which eases the renting process by minimizing the cost, complexity and overhead of renting.

 The platform provides any user to search cars of choice, post reviews, check activity history, sort highly reviewed cars, and easily locate pick-up and drop-off points in maps.

 ## Group Members